Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/example-sequence-problem.rst

     .. code-block:: Ruby

-       # This program shows how local and global variables work
+       # This program calculates total from subtotal and tax

   .. group-tab:: Swift

     .. code-block:: Swift

-      // This program shows how local and global variables work
+This program calculates total from subtotal and tax

 5. **Debug**